Mgamea/Mgamea/README.md

 ## Volunteer Activities

 - Volunteered to teach languages to children in various cities around the world, including Paris, Cairo, Casablanca and Winnipeg.
+- Tuteur with United for Literacy - Winnipeg

 - 📫 How to reach me :  https://www.linkedin.com/in/moustafagamea/